Keep Readers Turning Pages

 She is a frequent presenter at conferences for the Society of Children’s Book Writers and Illustrators, as well as a faculty member for The Writing Barn, San Diego Writer's Ink, and the University of California San Diego Extension.
 Her educational work in children’s literature has been recognized by School Library Journal, Publisher’s Weekly, and the Children’s Book Council.

 In this 25-minute intensive, you'll learn the best way to set up your picture book through your beginning.
-Marcie Coleen shares four essential elements, an exercise to help you develop your character, and examples of successful picture book beginnings.
-Each of the lessons has an assignment to help you implement what you've just learned, and we hope you'll share your revised beginning Marcie to critique at the live review.
-The live review/workshop for this class will be on Saturday, February 29 at noon, PST.
-If you miss the live review, a replay will be available.
+Marcie Colleen shares four essential elements, an exercise to help you develop your character, and examples of successful picture book beginnings.
+Each of the lessons has an assignment to help you implement what you've just learned.
+A replay of the live review will be available.

 A Well-Crafted Picture Book Beginning